 - Christmas Cake: She isn't one yet, but it's pretty clear the chance of becoming one fuels her search for a significant other.

 - Cool Big Sis: To the rest of the idols.
+This is also part of her appeal, as she's marketed as the "refreshing, big sister-type idol" in-universe.

 - Cover Version: She's covered "reflectia" from True Tears and "Kiss Me Good-Bye" from Final Fantasy XII.